 However, travel insurance is no longer refundable after this date.
 Unfortunately, if a traveler decides to cancel their policy at a later date, they will not be given a refund for their policy.

-Many travelers ask if they can include the cost of their travel insurance policy as part of their trip cost, thinking they can file a claim that includes the money spent on insurance if they need to cancel their trip.
+Many travelers ask if they can include the cost of their travel insurance policy as part of their trip cost, thinking they can receive a refund for the money they spent on insurance if they need to cancel their trip.
 However, this cost is not insurable under the Trip Cancellation benefit.

 The Trip Cancellation benefit can only cover a traveler’s prepaid and non-refundable trip expenses.
 This can include their airfare, hotel reservations, tours, and excursions, among others.
-If a traveler cancels their trip, they can be reimbursed for those trip expenses, however not for their policy’s premium.
+If a traveler cancels their trip, they can be reimbursed for those trip expenses, however as the policy’s premium pays for a service that begins before the trip, it is not considered a reimbursable expense.